haosulab/ManiSkill/README.md

 ---

-Besides, we provide a docker image (`haosulab/mani-skill2`) on [Docker Hub](https://hub.docker.com/repository/docker/haosulab/mani-skill2/general) and its corresponding [Dockerfile](./docker/Dockerfile).
+We further provide a docker image (`haosulab/mani-skill2`) on [Docker Hub](https://hub.docker.com/repository/docker/haosulab/mani-skill2/general) and its corresponding [Dockerfile](./docker/Dockerfile).

 If you encounter any issues with installation, please see the [troubleshooting](https://haosulab.github.io/ManiSkill2/getting_started/installation.html#troubleshooting) section for common fixes or submit an [issue](https://github.com/haosulab/ManiSkill2/issues).